 LJN marketed the system as a competitor to television in and of itself, rather than positioning it against other game consoles.
 (The television commercial began with a child bored with watching incredibly dull, mindless television programs before being shown a Video Art console, becoming excited and demonstrating its possibilities.
 The tagline was "The best thing on TV ... is me!")

-The default screen — turning on the console with no cartridge inserted — produced a solid monochromatic screen wherein the user could draw or color his/her own creations.
-A joystick controller, included with the system, allowed selection of 16 colors and various brush strokes, with which the user could use to create his/her drawings; a button allowed the user to erase individual lines or the current entire project.
-There apparently was no "save" capability, one of several drawbacks to the system.
+The default screen — turning on the console with no cartridge inserted — produced a solid monochromatic screen wherein the user could draw or color their own creations.
+A joystick controller, included with the system, allowed selection of 16 colors and various brush strokes, which the user could use to create their drawings; a button allowed the user to erase individual lines or the current entire project.
+There apparently was no "save" capability, one of several drawbacks to the system; instead, LJN's recommended solution was to record images onto a VHS tape.

 In addition to a Video Art activity package included with the system, a series of cartridges were available.
 Some featured licensed characters, including Mickey Mouse and Looney Tunes, while others had general educational or creative themes with pre-drawn pictures to color in.